sourabhMajumdar/sourabhMajumdar.github.io/_pages/about.md

   - /about.html
 ---

-Hello, My name is Sourabh Majumdar and I have recently graduated from **Birla Institute of Technology and Science, Pilani, KK Birla Goa Campus** with a bachelors degree in **Computer Science**.
-I am currently pursuing my masters degree in **Computer Science** at the **Department of Computer Science, University at Buffalo, The State University of New York.**
+Nice to meet you fellow web surfer, my name is Sourabh Majumdar and I am a computer programmer.
+I am a graduate student with the Department of Computer Science at the *University at Buffalo, The State University of New York*.
+I completed my bachelors in Computer Science from *Birla Institute of Technology and Sciecne,Pilani, KK Birla Goa Campus*.

 ## My Interests

-My main area of interest lies in the field of Artificial Intelligence.
-Specifically **Artificial General Intelligence**.
-I believe solving AI would be one of the greatest challenge of humankind.
-I am looking forward to solve this problem one challenge at a time.

-## My Other Interests

-In my leisure time I am an adventurer, usually exploring new places and meeting new people.
-I like taking hikes in the wilderness and strolling through the streets of busy bazaars.
+I aim to build game changing applications with high soceital impact that inspire me and my peers.
+I also have a keen interest in building towards *Artificial General Intelligence*